-In the 1998 National Assessment of Educational Progress conducted by the U.S. Department of Education, 4th th graders and 8th 8th graders around the nation were given standardized exams in reading.
-Among 4th th graders, only students in Connecticut achieved statistically significant higher reading scores than students in Massachusetts while among 8th th graders, no state had statistically significant higher reading scores than Massachusetts.
-In a similar 1996 study, 4th th and 8th th graders were given standardized exams in mathematics and science.
-In science, only 8th th graders in Maine, North Dakota, and Montana achieved statistically significant higher reading scores than 8th th graders in Massachusetts.
+In the 1998 National Assessment of Educational Progress conducted by the U.S. Department of Education, 4th graders and 8th graders around the nation were given standardized exams in reading.
+Among 4th graders, only students in Connecticut achieved statistically significant higher reading scores than students in Massachusetts while among 8th graders, no state had statistically significant higher reading scores than Massachusetts.
+In a similar 2000 study, 4th and 8th graders were given standardized exams in science.
+In science, only 8th graders in Montana achieved statistically significant higher scores than 8th graders in Massachusetts.
+Additionally, Massachusetts 4th graders scored highest in the nation on the science exam.
 In 2000, 4th and 8th graders were given standardized exams in mathematics.
 Massachusetts scores for both 4th and 8th graders in 2000 were significantly higher than scores from both 1992 and 1996.
 Additionally, Massachusetts 4th graders were the highest scoring in the nation.
-Only 8th graders in Minnesota, Montana, Maine, and Kansas scored higher than those in Massachusetts., only 4th graders in Maine, Minnesota, Connecticut, Wisconsin, and North Dakota achieved higher average scaled scores than Massachusetts 4th graders.
+Only 8th graders in Minnesota, Montana, Maine, and Kansas scored higher than those in Massachusetts.

 Although spending on education is not necessarily an indication of results, since at least 1981, Massachusetts has spent more per pupil on primary and secondary education than the national average.
 Between fiscal years 1981 and 1998, the ratio of Massachusetts spending to the national average has varied between 1.12 and 1.27.
 In fiscal 1998, this ratio continued rising as it had throughout the 1990s.
 Massachusetts spent 26 percent more on public elementary and secondary education than the United States average in fiscal 1998: \$7,778 per student compared to a national average of \$6,189 per student.
+In 1999, Massachusetts increased per student expenditures to \$8260.
+No new national data is available for comparison.
 The following table shows expenditures per pupil for Massachusetts and the United States since fiscal 1981.